Ibadat-Ullah/ModelVerse---Multi-LLM-Chatbot/README.md

 - Add streaming responses instead of waiting for the full reply.
 - Add per-model token/cost tracking.
 - Unify the app's display name (currently set as "MetaVerse" in the page config but "ModelVerse" in the title).

-## License

-Add a license of your choice (e.g. MIT) before publishing publicly.